February 18, 2021

 When most people think of clinical trials, they tend to imagine large pharmaceutical companies investing vast amounts of resources into developing life-saving drugs.
-Here at Teckro, we work with 10 of the world’s top 20 pharmaceutical companies supporting their clinical trials with our digital engagement platform.
+Here at Teckro, we work with 10 of the world’s top 20 pharmaceutical companies, supporting their clinical trials.

 But this is not the full story when it comes to drug development and the role that biotechs play in delivering innovative treatments to the market.